Agitation

 Whenever placing a patient in restraints, it is essential to comply with safety procedures, monitoring, and documentation standards in compliance with all local hospital and national policies.
 An attending should evaluate the patient soon after restraints are placed.
 A plan for removal of the restraints should be communicated with the team with endpoints including establishing of a safe environment for the patient and staff.

-Five Point Immobilization is employed to ensure patient and team safety utilizing at least 5 team members.
+Four Point Immobilization is employed to ensure patient and team safety utilizing at least five team members.
 Restraints should be soft and easy to remove if needed (e.g. in case of seizure).
-Never apply restraints over neck, chest or head and do not use gags.
+Never apply restraints over the neck, chest, or head, and do not use gags.
+Below is a process by which restraints can be applied:

 • Team leader talks to the patient and may control the head